poum/cucumber-json2report/README.md

 ------------

 cucumber-json2report produces dynamically and locally graphical reports for your cucumber-jvm tests.
-This report are localized, according to your browser preferences or as specified with the 'lang' parameter.
+This report are localized, according to your browser preferences or as specified with the `lang` parameter.

 For the impatients
 ------------------

-1. get sencha extjs 4.1.1a on www.sencha.com (dual LGPL and commercial license)
+1. get sencha extjs 4.1.1a on http://www.sencha.com/products/extjs/download/ (dual LGPL and commercial license)
 2. extract it and link it as extjs in the js directory
 3. get cucumber-json2report
 4. put your json cucumber report in data sub directory (supposing it's name is `cucumber.json`)
-5. open in your browser (only firefox for the moment) the index.html file with this url: file:///path/to/cucmber-json2report/index.html?src=data/cucumber.json
+5. open in your browser (only firefox for the moment) the `index.html` file with this url: file:///path/to/cucmber-json2report/index.html?src=data/cucumber.json
 6. play around and enjoy

 Notice: works only with Firefox for the moment, due probably to more restrictive security policy (XHR).